airsidemobile/JOSESwift/README.md

 *Now for a more detailed description of what’s going on above.*

-First we create a header which specifies the algorithm we are going to use  later on to sign our data:
+First, we create a header which specifies the algorithm we are going to use  later on to sign our data:

 ``` swift
 let header = JWSHeader(algorithm: .RS512)